iviviano/Computer-Science-Notes/Isaac Homework/Homework 2.md

 After the first iteration of the loop, we have added one point to the skyline $S$.
 If the first element of $S_{1}$ had a smaller $x$-value than the first element of $S_{2}$, then that point would be the first point in the skyline regardless of their $y$-values.
 The reverse is also true. [[therefore]] $P(1)$.

 Inductive Step: Let $i$ be given with $1≤i<n$.
 Assume that $P(i)$ is true.
+The silhouette with the smaller first $x$-coord is chosen.
+If the

 [[therefore]] by [[Principle of Mathematical Induction]], $P(n)$ for all $n\in \mathbb{N}$.